samthiele/squizz/help.md

 **Mine Size**: *Is the mining operation Minor (0.01), Moderate (0.1), Major (0.5) or Giant (1.0).*

-**Operation Type**: *Underground mine or open-pit.*
+**Operation Type**: *Underground mine (0) or open-pit mine (1).*

 **Local Investment**: *Does the mine operator make a Minor (0.01), Moderate (0.1), Major (0.5) or Giant (1.0) contribution to local community development.*

 Finally, click `Apply` to update the map viewer given your changes.
-By default this shows the *Shared Value Index*, a combination of all potential mine impacts weighted by your chosen priorites, but individual impacts and aspects can also be shown (using the `Attribute` dropdown).
+By default this shows the *Shared Value Index*, a combination of all potential mine impacts weighted by your chosen priorities, but individual impacts and aspects can also be shown (using the `Attribute` dropdown).

 The spatial indices mapping environmental and spatial context, which are combined to predict the strength and tendency of potential impacts, can also be selected in the `Attribute` dropdown.

 Finally, specific locations (hexagons) can be inspected by clicking them.
 This will show the *impact tendency graph* used to estimate the impact tendencies (positive or negative) and shared value index.
-Hover the mouse over any edge in this graph to get more information on how each relationship has been approximated, or scroll to the bottom of the page to see each individual impact pathway (divided into potential positive impacts and potential sources of conflict).
+Hover the mouse over any edge or node in this graph to get more information on how each relationship has been approximated, or scroll to the bottom of the page to see each individual impact pathway (divided into potential positive impacts and potential sources of conflict).

+Note that the edges in this graph are labeled with the cumulative impact tendency (i.e. the impact tendency of mining on the end-node of the edge), but the partial impact tendencies (partial derivatives) used to compute this can be seen by hovering the mouse over the edge labels.
+This will then show the impact tendency that a change in the start node is expected to have on the end node.

 # How does Squizz work?